ZachSaucier/sveltekit-blog/src/lib/posts/2023/blog-refresh-2023.md

 - Adding recent posts functionality
 - Adding excerpt functionality
 - Adding the [archive](/blog/archive) functionality
-- Adding the (basic) search functionality
+- Adding a sitemap and robots.txt
 - Adding a table of contents to blog posts
 - Adding section heading link click functionality
 - Adding a tweet button to the bottom of blog posts